BIGJRA/BIGJRA.github.io/reborn.md

     - Hyper Voice
     - Roost

 Time for another fight with Taka, but this one isn't really too hard hopefully.
-If you have something to deal with his lead, an Ice-type can basically steamroll his team.
+If you have something to deal with his lead, an Ice type can basically steamroll his team.

 ### Ace Fight